alethic/gib/README.md

 + Element - Base class for every element in a pipeline.
 + Bin - Element that contains other elements.
 Elements within a Bin have a Name.
 Only elements within the same Bin can be connected.
++ Pipeline - Bin element that cannot have a further parent.
+Basically the entire pipeline.
+This is what you create, and the thing you signal to RUN.
 + Pad - Input or Output of data
 + SinkPad - from the POV of the element, where data is received.
 + SendPad - from the stand point of the element, where data is sent.